 To qualify for Individual Rehabilitation, the person must:

 - Wait five years after the completion of their sentence before applying; and

-- Demonstrate that they have been rehabilitated and are no longer a risk for criminal activity.
+- Demonstrate that he or she has been rehabilitated and is no longer a risk for criminal activity.
 This may require demonstrating:

 - That the criminal offence was an isolated event.